Ed94/gencpp/Readme.md

 An attempt at simple staged metaprogramming for c/c++.

-This library is intended for small-to midsize projects.
+This library is intended for small-to midsized projects.

 ### TOC